igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 downstream CE-markings in case the flow contains packets that are not ECN-capable.

-It is worth noting that {{?RFC9331}} introduces Low Latency, Low Loss, and Scalable throughput (L4S) that uses an ECN scheme that generates CE marks at a much higher rate.
-An implementation  may handle the two types of CE markings to improve the E bit mechanism.
+It is worth noting that {{?RFC9331}}, which introduces Low Latency, Low Loss, and Scalable throughput (L4S), uses an ECN scheme that generates CE marks at a much higher rate.
+An implementation may handle both types of CE markings to improve the E bit mechanism.